Dr-Tamames-FIU/InventoryManagement/README.md

 The Hashtable will store the aisles of the supermarket while the LinkedList store the scanning number of different products within each aisle.
 If the user inputs a specific scanning number, they will retrieve data of name and quantity in stock of that specific product.

-For example:

-User inputs 65
-Computer retrieves "Product Found: Pasta, 17 in-stock"

-In case the product is out of stock, it will be deleted from the LinkedList

-As of March 27th, we are creating the pseudocode.
-We will have the following files:
+Project Example:

+<div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.loom.com/embed/e1095804ec4848beae61356e1c32129a?sid=331ec1c5-e1f1-421a-a181-46762c0c132d" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

+Phases of the project:

+1. Project initiation: We met on Discord to talk about the ideas we had.
+We ended up choosing a project that meets the requirement and can be optimized for the future.
+On this meeting we created our branches and talked about how to push the code into each branch.
+2. Project planning: We agreed to all work on the pseudocode and maintain everyone updated through our Whatsapp groupchat.
+We all agreed to work on the pseudocode and set the next meeting.
+4. Project execution: We met to review the pseudocode and distribute the work.
+First, we worked on the LinkedList and then we worked on the Hashtable.
+Last, we decide to work on testing and debugging any errors.
+5. Project monitoring: We had last meetings to overview the code we had.
+We had a few issues with pushing our code into main, but had meetings and merged the code together and pushed into main.

+Project Overview:
-1. Product Class
+1. ProductNode:
     - Purpose: will store attributes of a product in the inventory
-    - Attributes: scanning number, name of product and quantity left in stock
+    - Attributes: amount, id and name
     - Methods: constructors, to get and set attributes
-2. Inventory Management System
+2. MyInventory:
-    - Purpose: manages the aisles and products within the supermarketing inventory
+    - Purpose: hashtable that manages the aisles and products within the market inventory.
+It calls some methods from the LinkedList.
     - Attributes: aisles and linkedlist (products)
+    - Methods: add product, remove product, find product by id, get report, provide size, clear aisles and check if inventory is empty
+3. shelfList:
+    - Purpose: LinkedList with collection of products from an aisle
+    - Attributes: head, tail and size
-    - Methods: add a product, find the product by the scanning number, update product quantity and remove product
+    - Methods: add a product, string report, size, check if it is empty, removes a product, find product by name, and remove all
-4. Main Class

-To be considered:
-- LinkedList will allow efficient insertion and deletion
+Both MyInventory and shelfList have its own Interface and Testing file to make sure that all of the methods were working correctly.

+For optimization:
 - Can we speed up product lookup?
-- How will we be handling out-of-stock products?
-- Can we identify products low in stock?
+- Identification of products low in stock
-- will there be a user inferface of web, command-line?
+- User interface of web
+- Delete the products once the amount is 0

 Sketched notes from first meeting:
 [data Structures Project 2 (1).pdf](https://github.com/Dr-Tamames-FIU/cop-3530-group-project-team-7/files/14775995/data.Structures.Project.2.1.pdf)